12 Unbelievably Easy Ways To Scale Your Business

 7. Pay For Traffic The Right Way

-In order to get paid traffic right the first time (which is what you want because it means not wasting tons of money), you’ve got to mull over the following core questions:
+In order to get paid traffic right the first time, you’ve got to mull over the following core questions:

 The first question you should ask yourself is, “Who is my target audience?”

-If you’re selling arch-support heels for old ladies with calluses, you’re probably not going to want to target Male’s age 18-24.
+If you’re selling arch-support heels for old ladies with calluses, you’re probably not going to want to target males, ages 18 to 24.

 Brainstorm and figure out who actually WANTS or NEEDS your products.
 Then, write it all down.
-You need to make your very own avatar.
-No, not the blue kind from Pandora, a customer avatar of your ideal customer.
+You need to make your very own customer avatar before you start planning how to sell products online.

 What’s his/her age?
 What do they do in their free time?
 How much money do they make?
 What is their job?
 You should even give him/her a name.
 This is your ideal customer, and this is who you should target.

 The next question you should ask yourself is, “Where does my target audience hang out?”